 During the run up to the 2015 UK General Election the opinion polls were consistently wrong and led many people to believe there would be a hung parliament.
-The polls in 2015 underestimated support for the Conservative Party as research companies failed to allow for the greater difficulty in sampling such voters who are generally busier than Labour voters.
+The polls in 2015 underestimated support for the Conservative Party.
+Research companies failed to allow for the greater difficulty in sampling such voters who are generally busier than Labour voters.

 The role of mass media?